 Editing is a really important part of your writing, and it’s something that all writers have to learn to do well if they want to be successful.
 However, it also has a bit of a bad rep. Editing hell.
-Hopefully in this post, I’ll be able to both teach you how to edit your book or script well, and also how to enjoy the process.
+Hopefully I’ll be able to both teach you how to edit your book or script well, and also how to enjoy the process.

-Turning Your First Draft Into Something Beautiful
+Turning Your First Draft into Something Beautiful

-When I talk about editing I’m not talking about using your spell check.
+When I talk about editing, I’m not talking about using your spell check.
 I’m talking about how to take a first draft and turn it into something that reads like it was carefully designed and composed from the beginning, with all the loose ends tied up, and the climax built to like a strategic plan.

 The editing process is how to make your book or script feel completely satisfying and enjoyable for your audience, rather than just a story they’re experiencing and then moving on from without a second thought.
 It’s how to take a perfectly fine story and make it excellent.

-Don’t Be Scared Of Making Mistakes
+Don’t Be Scared of Making Mistakes

 The first thing to remember is you cannot edit a blank page.
 If you’re so worried about making your story brilliant that you never even start it, you will never accomplish even an adequate story.
 Instead of being too scared to start, embrace the fact that first drafts can be messy and make no sense, and that getting to the end of it is all you need to do.

 The editing process is where you can take that messy first draft and make it something to be proud of, and nobody has to see that first draft except you.
 The purpose of the first draft is to just get the story out.

 The first draft is a lot of discovery because unless you plot every moment in advance, which I don’t, you’ll learn a lot about your story as you go.
 And that can leave loose ends that need tidying up.